Farm Bill Primer: Programs Without a Budget Baseline

 $177

 a.
-Amounts are for five years for a farm bill or one year for an extension.
+Amounts are for the five years covered by a farm bill, one year for the extensions, and seven years covered by the 2025 budget reconciliation law.

 b.
 At enactment in 2008, the five-year estimated cost of affected programs was $9.131 billion.
 In 2012, the estimated cost to reauthorize the programs was as high as $14 billion.